How to Build a Green House

 Decide on the Greenhouse Type:

-• Lean-to: Lean-to greenhouses can be a beautiful subsidiary space built on an existing yard or patio connected to an existing structure, which is very popular for home gardening.
-It utilizes an existing wall space and are usually covered with polycarbonate sheets or glass.
+• Lean-to: Lean-to greenhouses can be a beautiful subsidiary space built on an existing yard or patio, connected to an existing structure, which is very popular for home gardening.
+They utilize an existing wall space and are usually covered with polycarbonate sheets or glass.

-• Hoop House: Hoop greehouses are sometimes called high tunnel greenhouses due to it’s hooped, bowed main framing.
+• Hoop House: Hoop greenhouses are sometimes called high tunnel greenhouses due to its hooped, bowed main framing.
 They are often covered with polyethylene sheets, economical, easy to construct, and are considered a very cost effective solution for builders on a budget.

 • A-Frame: A-frame greenhouses have a distinctive triangular shape, providing excellent ventilation and natural light.
 Although this design requires more framing material and accessories such as ridge caps and flashings, it provides a stronger structure and can also be designed with a steeper slope, which is especially suited for higher altitudes where it snows.